 4. Segment your audience based on demo and interest data

 Personalization is key to making supporters feel seen and heard by your campaign.
-Make sure to segment your audience and send targeting messaging based on key data points such as where your supporters live or past voter history.
+Make sure to segment your audience and send targeted messaging based on key data points such as where your supporters live or past voter history.
 Monitor the types of content they have engaged with on your website and create differentiated email sign-up forms that capture their interest in social and policy issues (i.e. “Check this box to learn more about our plan to address gun violence”).
 From here, activate drip campaigns with tailored content based on supporters’ responses.

 5. Include relevant information on topics voters care about